 Recent times have not been easy for the world’s number one economy.
-China has reported declining growth with the latest number estimated to be below 7%.
+China has reported declining growth with the latest number estimated at below 7%.
 Among those hit hardest are Chinese bank stocks and manufacturers.

 But this doesn’t mean everything in China will take a turn for the worse – at least not forever.
 The first shock may have had an exaggerated effect, taking a heavier toll on the outlook on the Chinese economy.

 With that said, InvestAsian believes the Chinese stock market will make a swift recovery after the initial drop.
 Many listed companies have strong fundamentals.

 An economy cannot be fundamentally strong without financial institutions serving as its backbone.
 However, the stock picks today are not the Chinese financial institutions themselves but the players behind them.

 Among the many behind the scene players found on the Chinese stock market, two companies stand out the most.
 Operating in the background, these two operate hand-in-hand to form a strong team.
 Each plays a crucial role which the other doesn’t.

 Julong would be the brawn if the two companies mentioned above are the brain and brawn of a two-man team.
 A China-based company, Julong primarily deals with the research, development, and manufacturing of financial machines.